 ⭐️ BONUS: We’ve got SDS information for Resin Obsession resins available whenever you need it.

-If you can’t get that information, assume the resin is hazardous.
-Then, take the kit to a hazardous materials collection center with your information (inserts, packaging, etc.).
+But sadly, a lot of resin companies don’t make that information available, especially if they’re selling cheap epoxy resin.
+That’s why you need to presume the resin is hazardous.
+Then, take the kit to a hazardous materials collection center.
 These places are the same locations where you take extra paint, unused medications, and old electronics.